dgd03146/blog/README.md

 When using Next.js 13 router, I considered using Server Components for the first time.
 Through bundle analysis, I discovered that Markdown libraries require a significant bundle size.

 To reduce bundle size and achieve faster JavaScript loading speed, I implemented the usage of Markdown libraries as server components.

+## Dark Mode

+Applied Dark mode functionality to the application, enhancing the overall user experience

+## Development Setting

+Ensured code quality and adherence to coding conventions by implementing ESLint, Prettier, and Husky.
+Utilized the issue tracking system to enable gradual progress and consistent development of the project.